-American History (Focus on Exploring America, Colonies)
+American History (Exploring America, Colonies)

-2nd yr- World History Overview (Medieval/ Early Renaissance, 400-1600)
+2nd yr- World History Overview (Middle Ages, 50BC-AD1500)

-American History (Focus on Revolutionary War)
+American History (Revolutionary War)

-3rd yr- World History Overview (Late Renaissance/Early Modern,1600-1910)
+3rd yr- World History Overview (Renaissance/Reformation/Revolutions,1500-1920)

-4th yr- World History & American History Merge (20th Century, 1918-2000)
+4th yr- World History and American History Merge (Modern History, 1920-2000)

 British History

-5th yr- Non Indo-European Cultures
+5th yr- Non-European Continents and Cultures

 British History